WHOLISTIC transgenics

 Creation of WHOLISTIC transgenic lines

 Animals expressing genetically encoded fluorescent sensors enable researchers to image fluctuations in the concentration of intra- or extracellular molecules1.
 Many lines have been made targeting neurons, yet few exist with respect to imaging such sensors in the rest of the body.
 Despite the simplicity of the idea of making a pan-cellular genetically encoded calcium indicator (GECI) line, it was not easily achieved.
 Ubiquitous promoters had already been identified, and two papers had used these to drive GECI expression2,3; however, expression was either limited to the few-cell stage or was extremely sparse.
 We tried three different pancellular promoters (b-actin, ubi, olactb), with them either failing or giving sparse expression, as in part previously reported4.
 To better drive expression, we chose the most promising of the three, the ubiquitin promoter, and added the amplificatory element tTA/TRE (which is less prone to silencing than the usual gal4/uas system, as it is less dense in GC bases).
 The GCaMP variant GCaMP7f was used5.
 The constructs were injected into fertilized eggs and embryos grown up.
 Once maturity reached, the animals were bred and screened for germ-line expression.
 From these adults, the ones whose progeny had the most homogenous pancellular expression profiles were kept.
-For 1-photon optogenetic experiments, exciting with a shorter wavelength than that used for imaging is preferred in order to minimize unwanted excitation of the opsin; thus, we thus also generated a stable pancellular red GECI line Tg(ubi:tTA;TRE:jREGCO1b) compatible with the use of channelrhodopsin and its variants6.
+For 1-photon optogenetic experiments, exciting with a shorter wavelength than that used for imaging is preferred in order to minimize unwanted excitation of the opsin; thus, we also generated a stable pancellular red GECI line Tg(ubi:tTA;TRE:jREGCO1b) compatible with the use of channelrhodopsin and its variants6.

 WHOLISTIC Zebrafish transgenics